 HOW TO CLEAN A VELVET SOFA – STEP BY STEP

-Everything you need to clean a velvet sofa is a stiff brush or nail brush, a soft brush, a blunt knife (using a butter knife would also be ok), a duck billed scissors, a spray bottle, rubbing alcohol, dish soap or mild detergent, a hair dryer and clean cotton towels.
+Everything you need to clean a velvet sofa is a soft brush, a spray bottle, rubbing alcohol, dish soap or mild detergent, a hair dryer and clean cotton towels.
 Once you have everything you need in hand, let’s get the velvet sofa cleaned!

 The optimum amount for velvet sofa cleaning is two spoons of rubbing alcohol.
 If you do not have rubbing alcohol, do not worry.
 Even without it, you can clean your sofa with the dish soap mixture.

 Finally, dry the sofa using a hair dryer and a brush.
-You can also use the dull side of the butter knife to comb the velvet.
-That is going to get the pile a nice uniform direction and will help the pile stay correctly in one direction.
+You can also use the soft brush to comb the velvet.
+That is going to get the pile a nice uniform direction and will help the pile stay right.
 Actually, that is the main problem about velvet cleaning – people just do not groom and dry the velvet.

-It is not necessary to carry out the procedures described above.
+It is not always necessary to follow the above tips.
 There are many more ways to eliminate different types of stains with the help of available tools:

 Greasy stains are best removed with starch, baking soda or salt.
 Leave it on for a while, then vacuum up the salt or starch and the stain with a sponge soaked in soapy water.

-Wash spilled coffee, tea and other sweet drinks with a wet towel and then apply soapy water.
+Wash spilled coffee, tea and other sweet drinks with a wet towel and then apply soap and water.
 After 15 minutes, rinse the affected area with a clean sponge and dry with a soft cloth.

 Blood is removed well with aspirin.
 A tablet of acetylsalicylic acid must be dissolved in a glass of water, and then wet the cloth to wipe the spot until the desired result.